 How ACH Payments Work

-ACH transactions are enabled by something called the Automated Clearing House (ACH) Network.
+ACH transactions are enabled by something called the Automated Clearing House Network.
 The ACH Network is an electronic network that links financial institutions across the United States.
-It processes payments, moving money from one bank account to another.
+It processes payments and enables bank transfers, moving money from one bank account to another.
 Each day, a financial institution accumulates ACH transfers, made up of direct deposit and direct payment transactions.
 They then process these transactions in bulk regularly via the ACH Network.

 To make payments via the ACH Network, you need to first authorize your biller to pull funds from your account.
 This is usually done using an electronic or paper form or can even be done over the telephone.
-In addition to providing permission to the biller, you’ll need to give the bank account number and routing number for your checking account.
+In addition to providing permission to the biller, you’ll need to provide banking information, including the bank account number and routing number for your checking account.
 Once the biller sets up a link to your account, ACH payments can begin.

 Though issues are rare, any fraud or error made via the ACH Network is reversible.
 Consumers are protected by federal law as long as problems related to their personal accounts are reported to their financial institution within 60 days.
 Business accounts are protected as well, though not as intensely.

 NACHA (National Automated Clearing House Association) is the governing body of the ACH Network.
 The NACHA Operating Rules ensure the roles and responsibilities of all organizations participating in ACH transactions are clearly understood.
 These guidelines safeguard the ACH direct debit process and keep the Network moving smoothly to support businesses across the U.S. economy.

-Differences Between ACH Payments, Wire Transfers, and EFTs
+Differences Between ACH Payments, Wire Transfers, EDIs, and EFTs

-Sometimes, there can be confusion surrounding the differences between ACH payments, wire transfers, and electronic fund transfers (EFTs), as they have different functionalities.
+Sometimes, there can be confusion surrounding the differences between ACH payments, wire transfers, electronic data interchanges (EDIs) and electronic fund transfers (EFTs), as they have different functionalities.

 EFT refers to all types of electronic payment methods.
 ACH transactions are a type of EFT, along with wire transfers, payroll direct deposit, credit card payments, debit payments, echeck payments, online payments, and mobile payment transfers.
 EFTs also comprise PIN transactions, like withdrawing money from an ATM or using a debit card at the gas station.
 EFT enables businesses to send bills electronically, enhancing efficiency and reducing paper waste.
 EFT payments also fuel the popularity of online shopping.
 In the future, EFT payment options may make cash and paper checks unnecessary.